Leigh Janiak: Style and tone

 Fear Street: Part Two - 1978 pays homage slashers of the 70s, such as Friday the 13th (franchise), changing the setting from a mall to summer camp.
 Fear Street: Part Two - 1978 filmed the camp sections at Camp Rutlege, which was across from Camp Daniel Morgan, a shooting location for Friday the 13th Part VI: Jason Lives.
 The camp setting is a direct homage to Friday the 13th.
-Fear Street: Part Two - 1978 takes on a voyeuristic tone similarly to 70s slashers in its cinematography as the viewer often watches how the events of the film unfold from outside of a window or hidden in the trees through a handheld camera.
+Fear Street: Part Two - 1978 takes on a voyeuristic tone, similar to 70s slashers in its cinematography as the viewer often watches how the events of the film unfold from outside of a window or hidden in the trees through a handheld camera.
 Fear Street: Part Two - 1978 was the last movie to be filmed in the entire trilogy, which is why the tone varies so much from the first film and the second half of the last film.
 Because of this, Janiak decided to up the violence and blood.

-Unlike the first two installments, Fear Street: Part Three - 1666 doesn't pay homage to horror icons, but to The New World.
+Unlike the first two installments, Fear Street: Part Three - 1666 does not pay homage to horror icons, but to The New World.
 The first half of the film shows the dissolution and decay of a settlement.
 The scenes are shot in a desaturated color palette and are shot on a handheld camera to emulate the time period.
 The film also uses a lot of natural lighting to help set the tone.
 The film then jumps back to 1994, assuming the 90s aesthetic once again.